Pair skating: Falls and interruptions

-An interruption can also be caused by an "adverse condition", which is unrelated to the skaters and/or their equipment, such as lighting, ice condition, items thrown onto the ice, etc. If an adverse condition occurs, the skaters may stop and report it to the referee as soon as they become aware of the problem.
+An interruption can also be caused by an "adverse condition", which is unrelated to the skaters and/or their equipment, such as lighting, ice conditions, items thrown onto the ice, etc. If an adverse condition occurs, the skaters may stop and report it to the referee as soon as they become aware of the problem.
 They must also stop skating when the referee signals them to do so.
-Adverse conditions related to the competitors and their equipment that occur during their programs include injuries.
+Adverse conditions related to competitors and their equipment that occur during their programs include injuries.
 Other adverse conditions related to them or their equipment include, but are not limited to, their laces coming undone or damage to their clothing or skates.
-At that point, competitors must stop when they are warned by the referee or they become aware of the problem, whichever comes first.
+At that point, competitors must stop when they are warned by the referee or when they become aware of the problem, whichever comes first.

 When the problem is solved, skaters can continue from the point at which the interruption occurred, or if it occurred at the entrance to or during an element, immediately before the element.
 If the interruption caused by an adverse condition lasts over ten minutes, a second warm-up takes place.
 After the warm-up, the skaters must continue their program from the point at which it was interrupted, or if the interruption occurred at the entrance to or during the element, immediately before the element.
 No deductions are applied for interruptions unrelated to the competitors or their equipment.